Arrigo Miglio: Biography

 Miglio was born in San Giorgio Canavese, Piedmont, Italy, and was ordained on 23 September 1967.
 He was named Bishop of Iglesias on 25 March 1992, and was consecrated by Luigi Bettazzi on the following 25 April.

-On 20 February 1999 Miglio was named Bishop of Ivrea.
-He is president of the scientific committee and organizer of the Social Weeks of Catholic Italians as well as member of the Episcopal Commission of the Italian Episcopal Conference for social issues, labour, justice and peace.
+On 20 February 1999, Miglio was named Bishop of Ivrea.
+He is president of the scientific committee and organizer of the Social Weeks of Catholic Italians as well as a member of the Episcopal Commission of the Italian Episcopal Conference for social issues, labour, justice and peace.

 On 25 February 2012 he was named Archbishop of Cagliari by Pope Benedict XVI, and received the metropolitan bishop's pallium on 29 June of the same year.
 Miglio has been president of the Sardinian Episcopal Conference since 3 September 2012.

-On 22 September 2013 he welcomed Pope Francis to Cagliari and accompanied him to all his public appointments.
+On 22 September 2013, he welcomed Pope Francis to Cagliari and accompanied him to all his public appointments.

 On 16 November 2019, Pope Francis accepted his resignation as archbishop and named Giuseppe Baturi to succeed him.

 On 27 August 2022, Pope Francis made him Cardinal-Priest of San Clemente al Laterano.

 Miglio is a former Grand Prior of the Sardinian Lieutenancy of the Equestrian Order of the Holy Sepulchre of Jerusalem.